amethyst/rendy/README.md

 ### Cirques

 This hybrid of circus and queue simplifies synchronizing host access to resources.
-`Cirque` allocates copies of the resource from resource spicific allocator (e.g. `CommandPool` for `CommandBuffer`s, `Factory` for `Buffer`s) and gives access to the unused copy.
+`Cirque` allocates copies of the resource from resource specific allocator (e.g. `CommandPool` for `CommandBuffer`s, `Factory` for `Buffer`s) and gives access to the unused copy.